wp-e-commerce/WP-e-Commerce/readme.txt

 * New: Variation UI enhancements.
 * Change: "Registration required" and "Anyone can register" are now synchronized.
 * Change: Default checkout shipping option to lowest shipping cost of all choices.
+* Fix: "Variation Controls" anchor in metabox leads nowhere.
 * Fix: AJAX code audit (security)
 * Fix: Activating WP e-Commerce on a vanilla WordPress installation with pretty permalinks enabled messes up the rewrite rules.
+* Fix: Add a space after tilde character to avoid confusion in admin product list.
+* Fix: Add new variation sets and terms from Edit Product page doesn't work properly.
+* Fix: Additional description is double escaped in product edit page.
+* Fix: Alignment of checkboxes and radios in product category edit page is a bit off.
 * Fix: Avoid using query_posts() which could break themes.
+* Fix: Backslashes are sometimes added to UPS and USPS settings.
 * Fix: Base_region option remains set if base country is switched.
+* Fix: Billing phone number not accessible via wpsc_merchant::$cart_data.
+* Fix: Buy Now feature doesn't properly create and update sales log.
 * Fix: Can't add variations on new products.
 * Fix: Can't delete coupon conditions.
 * Fix: Can't order products properly in Products admin page.
 * Fix: Can't upload product category image when adding a new category.
+* Fix: Cannot set thumbnail for variations.
 * Fix: Cart item name is not updated when corresponding variation name is changed.
 * Fix: Cart items are not translated for qTranslate.
 * Fix: Cart mix up when multisite is enabled.
 * Fix: Category image size metadata are not used properly on templates.
+* Fix: Category title is replaced with the first product's title, and pagination does not work correctly on Category page.
 * Fix: Changing an order status in Sales Log page incorrectly updates the views and pagination links.
 * Fix: Changing checkout field sort order doesn't work.
 * Fix: Checkout- Parent Product Thumbnail Displayed Instead of Product Variation Thumbnail.
 * Fix: Claimed stock cronjob doesn't take into consideration timezone.
 * Fix: Collapse product variation sets by default on Manage tab.
 * Fix: Colorbox Gallery doesn't work.
+* Fix: Country dropdown lists disregard Target Market option.
+* Fix: Coupon is not invalid is displayed even when there's no coupon applied.
 * Fix: Coupon start and expiry date don't take into account local timezone.
+* Fix: Currency converter doesn't work for some particular currencies.
 * Fix: Custom fields are missing in purchase log if they have the same name as other fields.
 * Fix: Customers are able able to purchase scheduled but unpublished products.
 * Fix: Database upgrade routines.
 * Fix: Division by zero in product-template.php.
 * Fix: Dollar signs are used in flat rate settings regardless of the main currency.
 * Fix: Duplicating a Product doesn't duplicate the images correctly.
+* Fix: Email information in "Admin" settings tab is not displayed properly.
 * Fix: Enabling shipping but not selecting any shipping methods causes frustrating unexpected issues.
+* Fix: Fatal error in PayPal Pro settings page.
+* Fix: Fatal error in checkout page form validation.
 * Fix: Fatal error when quick editing products.
 * Fix: Fatal error when upgrading from 3.7.x.
+* Fix: Final breadcrumb id tag is not W3C Compliant.
+* Fix: Free shipping discount is not updated when shipping method is changed.
 * Fix: Free shipping doesn't reset individual cart items' shipping amounts when submitted to PayPal.
 * Fix: Free-shipping doesn't work on PayPal Pro if the discount amount > item total.
 * Fix: Google Analytics is now tracking correctly.